 - Display a clear link between the specific project activities and the proposed budget items.
 The budget should not contain items that are not supported by the proposal narrative. - 2.
-Include funds to attend OVW-sponsored TTA in the amount of \$15,000 for standard projects and \$20,000 for comprehensive projects for applicants located in the 48 contiguous states.
-For applicants located in the territories, Hawaii, or Alaska, include \$20,000 for standard projects and \$25,000 for comprehensive projects.
-This amount is for the entire 36 months and NOT per year.
-Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 3.
-For applicants that anticipate using OVW funds to cover only a portion of a particular service they provide (e.g., supervised visitation or civil legal assistance), the budget should prorate operational costs such as rent, phone service, etc., accordingly. - Include funds or describe other resources available to the applicant to ensure access for individuals with disabilities, Deaf/hard of hearing individuals, and persons with limited English proficiency.
-See Accessibility under Federal Award Administration Information for more information. - Compensate all project partners for their full level of effort, unless otherwise stated in the MOU/LOC.
-For more information on compensating project partners, see the sample Budget Detail Worksheet on the OVW website at https://www.justice.gov/ovw/resources-applicants. - 6.
+Include position descriptions of personnel that correspond to the activities and scope of work described throughout the rest of the application (project narrative and MOU). - 3.
+Include funds to attend OVW-sponsored TTA in the amount of \$15,000 for applicants located in the 48 contiguous states and \$20,000 for applicants located in the territories, Hawaii, and Alaska.
+This amount is for the entire 36-month period and NOT per year.
+Applicants also may budget expenses in excess of the required amount if they are

+- aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 4.
+For applicants that serve more than victims of domestic violence, dating violence, sexual assault and stalking in the targeted underserved population should not include operational costs for services that cannot be prorated, i.e. hotlines. - Include funds or describe other resources available to the applicant to ensure access for individuals with disabilities, Deaf/hard of hearing individuals, and persons with limited English proficiency.
+See Accessibility under Federal Award Administration Information for more information. - Compensate all project partners for their full level of effort, unless otherwise stated in the MOU.
+For more information on compensating project partners, see the sample Budget Detail Worksheet on the OVW website. - 7.
 Distinguish clearly between subawards and contracts in allocating any grant funds to other entities.
 Pursuant to 2 C.F.R. § 200.331, a subaward is for the purpose of carrying out a portion of the federal award, such as compensating an MOU partner, and a contract is for the purpose of obtaining goods and services for the grantee's own use.
 The substance of the relationship is more important than the form of the agreement in determining whether the recipient of the pass-through funds is a subrecipient or a contractor.
 The awarding and monitoring of contracts must follow the recipient's documented procurement procedures, including full and open competition, pursuant to the procurement standards and monitoring requirements in 2 C.F.R. §§ 200.317-200.329.
 The issuance and monitoring of subawards must meet the requirements of 2 C.F.R. § 200.332, which includes oversight of subrecipient/partner spending and monitoring performance measures and outcomes attributable to grant funds.
-For more information, see the sample Budget Detail Worksheet and the Solicitation Companion Guide on the OVW website at https://www.justice.gov/ovw/resources-applicants.
+For more information, see the sample Budget Detail Worksheet and the Solicitation Companion Guide on the OVW website.

 OVW awards are governed by the provisions of 2 C.F.R.
 Part 200 and the DOJ Financial Guide, which include information on allowable costs, methods of payment, audit requirements, accounting systems, and financial records.
-For additional information on allowable and unallowable costs, see the Funding Restrictions section below and the sample budget on the OVW website at https://www.justice.gov/ovw/resources-applicants.
+For additional information on allowable and unallowable costs, see the Funding Restrictions section below and the sample budget on the OVW website.